wix/react-native-calendars/demo/docsRNC/docs/components/CalendarList.md

 ### pastScrollRange

-Min amount of months allowed to scroll to the past
+Max amount of months allowed to scroll to the past
 <span style={{color: 'grey'}}>number</span>

 ### futureScrollRange